etwernerMIDS/Data_Engineering/Projects/README.md

 * [Project 1](https://github.com/etwernerMIDS/Data_Engineering/tree/master/Projects/project-1-etwernerMIDS-master)

-The main focus of Project 1 is querying the data using SQL.
+The main focus of Project 1 is querying the data.
+This is accomplished with SQL while utilizing Google Cloud Platform (GCP) and BiqQuery.
+The queries answer business-driven questions using public datasets housed in GCP.
+The datasets are accessed through the web UI (BiqQuery) and command-line tools.
+Analysis and insights are performed in Jupyter Notebooks.

 * [Project 2](https://github.com/etwernerMIDS/Data_Engineering/tree/master/Projects/project-2-etwernerMIDS-master)